 Airwolf 3D is debuting the EVO Additive Manufacturing Center on January 9, 2018 at CES 2018, Booth #8908, in the Las Vegas Convention Center North Hall.
-The machine will be available for an introductory price of $6,995 (US) from Airwolf 3D and its authorized resellers with a targeted ship date of February 2018.
+The machine will be available for $7,995 (US) from Airwolf 3D and its authorized resellers.

 Images of EVO Manufacturing Center

 The EVO Additive Manufacturing Center (#P25200) will be available from Airwolf 3D and Airwolf 3D Authorized Resellers and has an estimated ship date of February 2018.